Juliusvk/Semi-Generative-Modelling/README.md

 # Semi-Generative-Modelling
-This repository contains MATLAB code to reproduce the results from our 2019 AISTATS paper (https://arxiv.org/abs/1807.07879).
+This repository contains MATLAB code to reproduce the experimental results from the AISTATS 2019 paper "Semi-Generative Modelling: Covariate-Shift Adaptation with Cause and Effect Features" by J. von Kügelgen, A. Mey, and M. Loog (https://arxiv.org/abs/1807.07879).